 DECLARE @TimeInSeconds INT SET @TimeInSeconds = 14400 SELECT RIGHT('0' + CAST(@TimeInSeconds / 3600 AS VARCHAR),2) + ':' + RIGHT('0' + CAST((@TimeInSeconds / 60) % 60 AS VARCHAR),2) + ':' + RIGHT('0' + CAST(@TimeInSeconds % 60 AS VARCHAR),2)

-2. The second solution to calculate the difference between two dates in one query
+2. The second solution is to calculate the difference between the given dates in one query

 These SQL queries computes the time difference using first the seconds (multiplied by one hour in seconds is 60 * 60 = 3600.
 Then using the milliseconds (multiplied by one hour in milliseconds as 60 * 60 * 1000 = 3600 * 1000 ).